syncfusion-content/xamarin-docs/Xamarin/SfRichTextEditor/Overview.md

 ## Key features

 * Applies formatting such as bold, italics, and underline.
-* Applies font color and background color to content.
+* Applies font color and background color to the content.
 * Customizes the text size and selection.
 * Creates bulleted and numbered lists.